-Visiting the largest science museum in the western hemisphere isn’t as formidable as it sounds, and their current Summer Brain Games program extends the learning right on into your home.
-Although Chicago’s Museum of Science and Industry (MSI) has over 400,000 square-feet of exhibit space, you’ll find that the halls are organized well, and many docents are around to assist.
+Visiting the largest science museum in the western hemisphere isn’t as formidable as it sounds.
+Although Chicago’s Museum of Science and Industry (MSI) has over 400,000-square-feet of exhibit space, you’ll find that the halls are organized well, and many docents are around to assist.
 Plus, there’s indoor parking attached to the museum, leading you right into the Entry Hall to start your adventure.
-Read on and let us help you navigate this local gem and give you the details on their summer-slide-stopping program.
+Read on and let us help you navigate this local treasure.

 Where to Start During a MSI Visit

 Grab a museum map and make an action plan for what you’d like to see and do.
 MSI has more than 35,000 artifacts and several permanent and traveling exhibits—you’ll likely need to prioritize your interests.
-Long-time exhibits that should top your list include:
+Exhibits that should top your list include:

 Coal Mine – Still cool after all these years, is the museum’s first-ever exhibit, Coal Mine.
 Since 1933, this guest-favorite has given an insider look down the mineshaft, along the rails and through the walls of a true-to-life coal mine.
 The experience includes an engaging tour of mining methods and machinery, starting with a feels-real descent that’ll leave you wondering where to punch your time card.